dcreager/dcreager.net/_posts/2010-02-10-setuptools-git-version-numbers.markdown

 command to automatically generate the version number.

-Our logic is implemented in a new `get_git_version()` Python function, which you can call directly from your _setup.py_ scripts..
+Our logic is implemented in a new `get_git_version()` Python function, which you can call directly from your _setup.py_ scripts.
 You can find the source code in a [Github gist](http://gist.github.com/300803).
 Our basic strategy is: